Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

 #.
 Firstly you will compare differences in T\ :sub:`mrt` for the two
    locations (courtyard and park).
 This can done using the left frame (*Point of Interest data*).
-Specify *courtyard* as *POI* and *Mean Radiant Temperature* in the two top scroll down lists.
-Then tick in *Include another POI/variable* and chose *park* and *Mean Radiant Temperature* below.
+Specify *courtyard* (1) as the *POI* and *Mean Radiant Temperature* as the *variable* in the two top scroll down lists.
+Then tick in *Include another POI/variable* and chose *park* (2) and *Mean Radiant Temperature* below.
 Click *Plot*.
 What explains the differences?
 #.
-Now lets us move on to analyse the output maps generated from our
+Now lets move on to analyse the output maps generated from our
    last model run.
 In the right frame, specify *Mean Radiant Temperature* as *Variable to visualize*.
 Start by clicking *Show Animation*.
 Now the output maps of T\ :sub:`mrt` generated before are displayed in a sequence.
 #.
-Next step is to generate some statistical maps from the last model
+The next step is to generate some statistical maps from the last model
    run.
-Specify *Mean Radiant Temperature* as *Variable to visualize* and tick in to *Exclude building pixels*.
+Specify *Mean Radiant Temperature* as *Variable to visualize* and tick *Exclude building pixels*.
 Choose the building grid that you saved earlier in this tutorial.
 If it is not in the drop-down list you need to add this layer (**buildings**) to your project.
-Tick in *T*\ :sub:`mrt` *Percent of time above threshold (degC)* and specify 55.0 as threshold.
-Specify an output folder and tick also in *Add analysis to map canvas* before you generate the result.
+Tick in *T*\ :sub:`mrt` *Percent of time above threshold (degC)* and specify **55.0** as threshold.
+Specify an output folder and also tick *Add analysis to map canvas* before you generate the result.
 The resulting map show the time that a pixel has been above 55 degC based on the whole analysis time i.e. 24 hours.
-This type of maps can be used to identify areas prone to e.g. heat stress
+This type of map can be used to identify areas prone to heat stress, for example.

 Climate sensitive planning
 --------------------------